 2. Develop high-quality, gated content

-I briefly touched on gated content earlier in this guide, but wanted to expand upon it here.
+I briefly touched on gated content earlier in this guide, but I wanted to expand upon it here.
+Gated content is an effective form of content marketing that can help generate leads.

 For example, Salesforce requires you to fill out a seven-field form to access the third-edition of its State of Sales report.